atahani/reactjs-tutorial/12_react_router/README.md

   });
 }
 ```
-5. edit `webpack.config.js` file, since we use webpack-dev-server
+5.edit `webpack.config.js` file, since we use webpack-dev-server

 ```
 devServer: {